 Wiping out a town?

-"Yes, no, not as such."
+"No, not as such."
 Magister Wen battered her hand dismissively.
-"No more than me, or Petra, or any other Mage of significant note.
-We know that you're connected to Magus Shultz and Kilroy's line, the Lord Protector of Sydney had stated as such.
-Don't look so surprised - It's only natural, after all, Kilroy's wife - was - one of the signature agents of the Coral Sea War and the most famous Void Mage of the mid-century."
+"No more than me, Petra, or any other Mage of significant note.
+We know that you're connected to Magus Shultz—the Lord Protector of Sydney had stated as such.
+We know you're similar to Elizabeth Sobel.
+Oh, don't look so surprised.
+After all, Kilroy's wife was one of the signature champions of the Coral Sea War and the most famous Void Mage of the latter century."

 "Sufficient to say, stay away from factional politics.
-Once you do choose a side, you will lose the protection you currently enjoy.
-Unless of course, you can find enough prestige and accord to stand on your own."
+Once you choose a side, you will lose the protection you enjoy.
+Unless you can find enough prestige and accord to stand on your own."

-"At any rate, don't overthink it," Wen advised.
+"Don't trouble your pretty head," Wen advised.
 "Much of this is beyond what you can do personally.
-We're done for today though.
+We're done for today, though.
 Klavdiya couldn't book the laboratory on such short notice.
 She will attend to you tomorrow, around noon.
 Make sure you report to the hospital."

 "Should I go home?"
 Gwen's thinking was still firmly stuck on the paranoia of a PLA panopticon.

 "No!
-Go relax, have some fun!
-Go to a cafe or go do whatever it is that young girls like yourselves go and do.
+Relax, and have some fun!
+Go to a cafe or do whatever it is that young girls like yourselves go and do.
 Take Petra with you.
 Mao knows she needs a break too.
 You've had a long week, Gwen.
 Don't tire yourself out."

 Magister Wen's advice was surprisingly lax.
-Perhaps it was because her anticipated 'sample' filled her with joyous anticipation, Gwen imagined.
-Maybe the Magister was right.
+But the Magister was right.
 She needed to relax and rest her mind.